 The Our woodlands habitat network project aims to create the largest single functioning native woodland in the UK by connecting existing woodland corridors within the park.
 The project will build on existing partnerships that manage forest areas, such as for The Great Trossachs Forest, and work with other land managers to increase habitat connectivity and condition at a landscape scale.
-You can find out more about the our woodlands habitat wild challenge and the wider Woodlands and Forest Programme in the Wild Park 2020 biodiversity action plan and on the Loch Lomond & The Trossachs National Park website.
+You can find out more about the our woodlands habitat wild challenge and the wider Woodlands and Forest Programme in the Wild Park 2020 biodiversity action plan (PDF) and on the Loch Lomond & The Trossachs National Park website.

 The Scottish Environment Protection Agency (SEPA) is responsible for ensuring that forest developments are designed to consider, and where possible, benefit the environment.
 They do this through various types of regulation and by providing guidance and advice to those working in or involved with the forest industry.

 There are several key pieces of environmental legislation that apply to forestry activity.
 These include: